hyperledger/aries-rfcs/features/0023-did-exchange/README.md

 After a `complete` message is sent, the *requester* is in the `completed` terminal state.
 Receipt of the message puts the *responder* into the `completed` state.

+#### Complete Errors

+See [Error Section](#errors) above for message format details.

+##### Complete Rejected

+This is unlikely to occur with other than an unknown processing error (covered below), so no possible reasons are listed.
+As experience is gained with the protocol, possible reasons may be added.

+##### Complete Processing Error

+- unknown processing error

 ## Next Steps

 The exchange between the _requester_ and the _responder_ has been completed.
 This relationship has no trust associated with it.
 The next step should be to increase the trust to a sufficient level for the purpose of the relationship, such as through an exchange of proofs.